When you are involved in an accident, the person or company who causes the accident is responsible for compensating you for your injuries.

 A Chicago Injury Lawyer Can Help You to Seek Punitive Damages

 If you are entitled to punitive damages, you never want to leave this money on the table.
 Before you agree to a settlement offer, you should always speak to an attorney to ensure that you have received the full amount of damages you deserve.

 Your attorney can help you to assess whether punitive damages would be appropriate in your case and can make sure you are not left with less money than you should receive.
 Your lawyer can also help you to convince the court that punitive damages are appropriate if your case goes to trial.

 At Salvi, Schostok & Pritchard P.C., we have helped clients to recover substantial punitive damages awards.
-In 195 cases, our clients have obtained a recovery of at least $1 million or more.
-Combined, we have secured more than $800 million on behalf of our clients.
+In more than 260 settlements or verdicts, our clients have obtained a recovery of at least $1 million or more.
+Combined, we have secured more than $1.5 billion on behalf of our clients.

 We can put our legal experience to work to help you get the money you deserve after your accident and injuries.
 Give us a call or contact us online to schedule a free consultation and get started on your case today.